hihihioli/twidilers/readme.md

 * Notifications of mentions, replies to posts, etc
 * Email functionality (link email to account)
 * 404 page
+* Compress images to a smaller resolution when displaying profile pictures

 ## Profile page